Sea swimming and beaches

 Lulworth Estate

 Durdle Door rock arch is an iconic swimming spot and despite its popularity is still a magical place, especially in the early morning or evening.
 It's half an hour away by car and the easiest place to park is Durdle Door Holiday Park.
-Follow the signs from Lulworth to West Lulworth; parking is £6 for four hours or £12 for all day (free after 5pm) but the ticket can be used at other car parks on the Lulworth Estate, including the cove and the castle.
+Follow the signs from Lulworth to West Lulworth; parking is £10 for four hours or £20 for all day but the ticket can be used at other car parks on the Lulworth Estate, including the cove and the castle.
 It's a surprisingly steep and skiddy walk down to the beach so decent shoes are a must, and do choose a calm day as there's a danger of an undertow if there are waves.
 Swimming in the clear blue water above white gravel, dwarfed by the ancient arch, the effect is almost like being in a giant aquarium.
 Our favourite time is sunrise in winter, watching the sun rise through the arch.
-There's another sea arch at the far end of the beach, Bat Hole, on the other side of which is the more secluded Scratchy Bottom beach.
-You can also walk here along the cliffs.
+There's another sea arch at the far end of the beach, Bat Hole, on the other side of which is a more secluded beach.
+You can also walk here along the cliffs, known as Scratchy Bottom.

 To the east of Durdle Door is Man O'War Cove.
 Head there down the steps to the left.
 This shingle beach is usually quieter than Durdle Door and the water is sheltered by long offshore reefs, which make it a safer place to swim in most conditions.
 The angle of the cove is perfect for catching the first rays of the sun as it rises.